There are some factors that can increase your risk of developing lung cancer.

 The risk factors for lung cancer are explained below.
 Having any of these risk factors doesn't mean that you will definitely get cancer.

 Risks and causes

 Smoking tobacco is the biggest cause of lung cancer in the UK.
 Around 7 out of 10 lung cancers are caused by smoking.
 This includes breathing in other people’s cigarette smoke.

 Even light or occasional smoking increases the risk of lung cancer.
 But your risk increases more the longer you smoke and the more you smoke.
 Stopping smoking is the best thing you can do for your health.
 The sooner you stop, the better.

 Some substances increase the risk of lung cancer.
 These include asbestos, silica, and diesel exhaust.
 People can be exposed to these through their work.

 Asbestos was used in shipbuilding and the construction industry in the 1960’s.
 Even though the use of asbestos was banned in the UK in 1999, some construction workers in older buildings might still be exposed to it.
 There are strict laws about work that involves asbestos: for example, when working in or repairing structures containing asbestos.
 Smoking increases the risk from asbestos exposure.

 Silica is a substance used in some construction and material industries such as glass making and bricklaying.
-People who have worked as bricklayers can have an increased risk of lung cancer.
+People who have worked as bricklayers can have a slightly increased risk of lung cancer.
 It can cause a condition known as silicosis, which increases the risk of lung cancer.

 Diesel engine exhaust fume exposure increases the risk of lung cancer.
 So, people who are regularly exposed to exhaust fumes through their jobs have a higher risk of developing lung cancer.
 This includes professional drivers and mechanics.